chaudron/ovs_perf/README.md

 ### Tweak the kernel
 Rather than using the default 2M huge pages we configure 32 1G pages.
 You can adjust this to your system's specifications.
-In this step we also enable iommu needed by some of the DPDK PMD drivers used by T-Rex:
+In this step we also enable iommu needed by some of the DPDK PMD drivers used by TRex:

 ```
-sed -i -e 's/GRUB_CMDLINE_LINUX="/GRUB_CMDLINE_LINUX="default_hugepagesz=1G hugepagesz=1G hugepages=32 iommu=pt intel_iommu=on /'  /etc/default/grub
+sed -i -e 's/GRUB_CMDLINE_LINUX="/GRUB_CMDLINE_LINUX="default_hugepagesz=1G hugepagesz=1G hugepages=32 iommu=on intel_iommu=pt /'  /etc/default/grub
 grub2-mkconfig -o /boot/grub2/grub.cfg
 ```

-### Download and installation of T-Rex
+### Download and installation of TRex
-Download and unpack the T-Rex traffic generator:
+Download and unpack the TRex traffic generator:

 ```
 mkdir trex